karmab/kcli/README.md

 ## TODO

-- ansible dynamic inventory
-- ansible_playbook in deployment to apply to the deployment of a plan
 - progress bar when applicable
+- unit tests
 - extra cloudinit variables if usefull
-- update memory,cpu feature
+- update memory, cpu feature
 - add disk feature
 - create disk3 and disk4
-- unit tests
+- make sure forcing cpu fallback to Westmere doesnt impact features

 ## using dynamic inventory

-you can check klist.py in the extra directory and use as a dynamic inventory for ansible The script uses sames conf that kcli ( and defaults to local hypervisor if no conf is found) note you will only get ansible_ip for vm within private networks, not bridged one as they are not reported Interesting thing is that the script will try to guess the type of vm based on its template, if present, and populate ansible_user accordingly
+you can check klist.py in the extra directory and use it as a dynamic inventory for ansible The script uses sames conf that kcli ( and as such defaults to local hypervisor if no conf is present)

+note you will only get ansible_ip for vm within private networks, not bridged one as they are not reported

+vm will be grouped by plan, or put in the kvirt group if they dont belong to any plan.

+Interesting thing is that the script will try to guess the type of vm based on its template, if present, and populate ansible_user accordingly

-Try it with
+Try it with:

 ```
 python extra/klist.py --list

+ansible all -i extra/klist.py -m ping
 ```